cambridge-ceu/csd3/systems/software.md

 ### Temporary directory

+Although it is less apparent with a single run, SLURM jobs tend to use large temporary space which can easily be beyond the system default.

 It the example script above, the following statement sets a temporary directory, i.e.,

 ```bash
 export TMPDIR=/rds/user/$USER/hpc-work/
 ```

-Although it is less apparent with a single, SLURM jobs tend to use large temporary space which can easily be beyond the system default.

 ### Neither `parallel` nor SLURM